Meghana-l/Autosignal/README.md

 - **Real data only** — every number on screen comes from a live government API at the moment you click.
 - **Traceability** — signals cite ODI numbers; nothing is a black box.
-- **Human in the loop** — the system surfaces and prioritizes; it never declares a defect or recall.
-A safety engineer always makes the call.
 - **Privacy** — briefs are generated from de-identified component, severity, and trend signals; no personal information is sent to or produced by the model.